awsdocs/amazon-ecs-developer-guide/doc_source/ecs-agent-config.md

 **To store an `ecs.config` file in Amazon S3**

 1. Create an `ecs.config` file with valid environment variables and values from [Amazon ECS Container Agent Configuration](#ecs-agent-config) using the following format\.
 This example configures private registry authentication\.
-For more information, see [Private Registry Authentication for Tasks](private-auth.md)\.
+For more information, see [Private registry authentication for tasks](private-auth.md)\.

    ```
    ECS_ENGINE_AUTH_TYPE=dockercfg